MysteryPancake/Rule-Book/README.md

 * `math.randomseed` must never be called.

 ## Garry's Mod
-* All repositories intended for external use must be structured as the following: `GMod-INSERT-NAME`
+* All repositories intended for external use must be structured as `GMod-INSERT-NAME`.
 * All repositories must have tags of the following: `garrys-mod` `garrysmod` `garry-mod` `garrysmod-addon` `lua` `addon` `glua` `gmod` `gmod-lua`
 * If the repository contains code for a STOOL, then `garrysmod-tool` must also be included.
-* All repository descriptions must be structured as the following: `INSERT NAME for Garry's Mod`
+* All repository descriptions must be structured as `INSERT NAME for Garry's Mod`.
 * `AddCSLuaFile` must never be used for `lua/autorun` files.
 * All repositories must include an addon `.jpeg`, `.jpg`, `.png`, and `.psd`.
 * All repository `README` files must be structured as the following: